Statistics and Sport: The Unlikely Marriage

 The 'Moneyball' Effect

 As GM of the (relatively) cash-strapped Oakland A’s, Beane’s innovative approach to team management was borne from a situation captured well by the proverb: ‘necessity is the mother of invention’.
 With no way to meet compete with the spending power of its deep-pocketed rivals, Beane adopted an analytical, ‘sabermetric’ approach when planning the assembly of his squad, bringing into his management team a number of statisticians for the purpose.
 Through rigorous and incredibly time-consuming analysis, the team learnt that ‘stolen bases’, ‘runs batted in’, and ‘batting averages’ – for many years the yardsticks by which a player’s ability was measured - were not necessarily the best gauges of overall effectiveness.
 Rather, it was not-so-glamorous ‘on-base percentage’ and ‘slugging percentage’ that were more accurate indicators of players’ potential offensive success.

 Historically, scouts overlooked these traits in favour of speed and contact, meaning their market price was undervalued, and players possessing said traits could be acquired on the cheap.
 It was following these new principles and ignoring his scouts’ ‘expertise’ that Beane assembled his team.
-The result dismayed many, the newly assembled roster a motley crew of old, in some cases injured, often unorthodox, has-beens.
+The result dismayed many, the newly formed roster a motley crew of old, in some cases injured, often unorthodox, has-beens.
 Their appearance alone drew ire from the purists already angered by the cold scientific approach.
 How could a team of such visible misfits go onto success?

 Well, initially they didn’t.
 The Athletics fared so poorly during the first part of the season, enduring at one stage a 5-16 streak, that many were quick to declare the method a failure.
 And yet, as many will know through its dramatisation in the film ‘Moneyball’, their fortunes reversed, the A’s eventually winning the American League West, breaking the long-standing record of 19 consecutive victories in the process.

 Statistical Models Spread

 Around the world, these developments did not go unnoticed.
 The sporting community watched keenly as baseball laid down the statistical blueprint for success.
 It was not long before comparable models were incorporated into the management systems of football teams, both American and English, Ice Hockey, Basketball, and many others.